-Simon Amstell is well known for his cutting satirical comedy and his ability to weave this into ordinary situations while maintaining a love for his characters and their locations.
-His debut feature film does not disappoint, providing a rich romantic comedy alongside a sharp and extremely funny dissection of the film industry and art scene.
+Simon Amstell is well known for his cutting satirical comedy.
+While weaving humour into ordinary situations that embody a love for his characters and their locations.
+With his debut feature film, Amstell takes these skills to the big screen with a film that does not disappoint.
+Not only providing us a rich romantic comedy but one that is full of tenderness and love.

-Benjamins use of locations add to a feeling of authenticity and place.
-London is shown in a ‘real’ way, the city being used as backdrop to the normality, frustrations and humour of life and love.
-Benjamin is an assured and human romantic comedy that will leave you with a huge smile through its well crafted script, excellent performances and loving direction.
+Benjamin is an assured romantic comedy that will leave you with a huge smile through its well crafted script, excellent performances and loving direction.